WindVeg/wind-change-on-plant-growth/README.md

 if successfully run, then the packages are downloaded.

 # Demo
+1. Finish Installation Guide and  Package tests
-1. Download Things in demo folder
+2. Download Things in demo folder
-2. change the path in the code to the path after downloading
+3. change the path in the code to the path after downloading
-3. Run demo.py cell by cell.
+4. Run demo.py cell by cell.

 The whole demo will be finished in few minutes.